LappalainenMatias/flutter_isometric_ship_game/README.md

 ## Rendering

 ## Coordinates
-The game world has different kinds of coordinates.
-"IsoCoordinates" are isometric coordinates and they are used when we want to change a Point (for example, procedural noise coordinates) to isometric coordinates.
+The game has different kinds of coordinates.
+"IsoCoordinates" are isometric coordinates and they are used when we want to change a Point (for example, procedural noise map) to isometric coordinates.
-IsoX and IsoY are the coordinates where the game object is located in the game world.
+IsoX and IsoY are the coordinates where the game object is located in the game world and in the screen.
 ![coordinates.png](coordinates.png)

 ## Tests